cloud-gov/cg-site/content/docs/ops/managing-users.md

         uaadb=>

-4. Let the user know the reset process is complete, so they can set up a new authentication application and request access from Space Managers and Org Managers again.
+4. Let the user know the reset process is complete, e.g.:
+  > I've reset your one-time password.
+To regain cloud.gov access, login to cloud.gov again.
+After entering your username/password combination, you should be prompted to set up a new one-time password with your authenticator app (Google Authenticator, Microsoft Authenticator or Authy).
+Since this reset removed your authorizations, you may need request access additional access from your Space Managers and Org Managers again.
+If you had a sandbox space, that has been reset and is available to you again.

 ## Managing Admins
 Make sure you have a copy of the [cg-scripts repository](https://github.com/18F/cg-scripts) so you have access to several utility scripts.